The battle with squirrels begins as soon as the first bird feeder is hung.

 Hung from a branch with a baffle on top has worked very well in preventing squirrels from eating.

 This type of feeder can be placed just about anywhere.
-While a bit pricey, this unit will last for years and is an excellent investment.
-You can check it our here:
+While it can be a bit pricey, this unit will last for years and is an excellent investment.
+See one here: Spring-Loaded.

-Spring Loaded.
 This type also allows room for birds like Cardinals to feed from.

 Cracked or Whole Kernel Corn is inexpensive and can be found at farm supply stores and most places that offer bird seed.

 When using corn, placed it close to the ground away from your bird feeders to draw them away.